simplelifeyummy/simplelife/README.md

 # simplelife
-my first app
+my first app test for git
-test for git
+This is a simple tally book which is used in android phone.